-Arthur's willingness to forget his loyalty to Launcelot and follow Gawain's advice

-· the ways in which Launcelot shows loyalty and

-- Modred's seizure of the throne

-- · Gwynevere's involvement with Launcelot

-- 3. How much choice do you think Arthur has in determining his own fate?
+- · the ways in which Launcelot shows loyalty and disloyalty to the king - · Arthur's willingness to forget his loyalty to Launcelot and follow Gawain's advice - · Modred's seizure of the throne - · Gwynevere's invovement with Launcelot - 3.
+How much choice do you think Arthur has in determining his own fate?

-- the importance of chivalry to his followers - the consequences of his long stay in France - · the warnings he receives in his dreams - 4.
+- the importance of chivalry to his followers the consequences of his long stay in France the warnings he receives in his dreams - 4.
 If Arthur, Launcelot, and Gawain were given a second chance to resolve their conflicts, what do you think they might do differently? - 5.
-ACTIVE READING UNDERSTANDING CHARACTERIZATION

-Look again at your READER'S NOTEBOOK.
+ACTIVE READING UNDERSTANDING CHARACTERIZATION Look again at your READER'S NOTEBOOK.
 What did you discover about the characterization of Launcelot as you recorded examples of his words and behavior in the cluster diagram?